So You Want to Live in Brighton

 870 Western Ave., Brighton

 Those looking for a lively bar scene will be exceptionally happy in Brighton.
-The Corrib Pub, Green Briar, and Devlin’s are big haunts for young professionals, and you’ll certainly find a lifelong Brighton resident or two on a barstool at the Stockyard or the Last Drop.
+The Corrib Pub and Devlin’s are big haunts for young professionals, and you’ll certainly find a lifelong Brighton resident or two on a barstool at the Stockyard or the Last Drop.
 Try a newer hotspot like Brighton Bodega, or cross over into Allston for mainstays like Deep Ellum, The Model, and The Sil.
 Don’t skip tacos at Teresa’s Market, MDM noodles, Jim’s Deli, or Tasca.
 And don’t be surprised if you see TV cameras hanging around Cleveland Circle favorites like Pino’s Pizza and Eagles Deli in the next week; word is that the Showtime series SMILF will be filming inside.
 (It’s been said they’ve already filmed at Kiki’s Kwik Mart on Faneuil Street last week, where you may have spotted actress Rosie O’Donnell posing for photos with fans.)

 Did You Know?